 Of course, there's Maple syrup.
 It's the first thing, or one of them, that comes to mind when you think “Canadian.”
 Since Canada produces seventy percent of the world's maple syrup, it makes sense.
 The maple caramelized onions are my favourite part of these portabella sliders.
 They are crazy delicious and a perfect compliment to the mushroom, bacon and cheese.
 Maple syrup accents the onion's sweetness as they caramelize and the flavour is delicious.

 Then there's the back bacon.
 American friends may also know this as Canadian bacon.
-It's bacon which is cut from the pork loin.
-It's very lean and more similiar to ham than bacon.
+This bacon comes from from the pork loin.
+It's very lean and more similar to ham than bacon.
 Back bacon comes precooked and sliced in thin medallions.
-It's a fixture on eggs benedict and delicious on pizza.
+It's a fixture on eggs Benedict and delicious on pizza.
 And on these sliders, too.

 And Oka cheese.
 Oka is very much a Canadian cheese.
 Monks in the 18th century in Quebec were the original oka cheese makers.
 They still make Oka cheese in Quebec today, and it has a very interesting history.
 If you are interested in the story of the monks and Oka cheese making, this is a great article in an old Globe and Mail.
 It's an absolutely delicious semi soft cheese with a coppery orange rind, and a buttery, creamy, slightly nutty flavour.
 I couldn't think of a better cheese to use with portabella mushrooms.

 The mini portabella mushrooms are the perfect size for sliders, so, they are very quick to grill.
 The most time consuming part of this recipe is caramelizing the onions.
 I like having a jar of these onions in the fridge.
 The recipe makes more than you'll need for eight sliders but they are delicious for lots of other ones.
 You can use them on pizza, sandwiches, or tacos.
 Or top grilled meats or fish.
 And I love them on a cheese platter, too.